 Farm bill advances from U.S. House panel but faces a tough row to hoe

 A combine being used to harvest the soybeans in a field at a farm on October 14, 2019, in Rippey, Iowa.
 The U.S. House Agriculture Committee approved a bill this week to renew farm and nutrition programs, the the measure faces a tough road to becoming law.
-(Photo by Joe Raedle/Getty Images)
+(Joe Raedle/Getty Images)

 WASHINGTON — Republicans moved their long-awaited new farm bill through the U.S. House Agriculture Committee this week, despite opposition from most Democrats that could stall further advancement of the bill.